luposdate/luposdate/Readme.md

 The documentation is available in our [Wiki](https://github.com/luposdate/luposdate/wiki).
 A [webdemo](http://www.ifis.uni-luebeck.de/index.php?id=luposdate-demo&L=1) is also available.

+## Use LUPOSDATE in your Maven Projects

+Just follow [this link](https://github.com/luposdate/luposdate/wiki/Luposdate-in-maven-projects) for a short example...

 ## Contributors
 See our [contributors page](https://github.com/luposdate/luposdate/wiki/Contributors) for a list of contributors to LUPOSDATE.
 Thanks to all contributors!